vespian/inventory_tool/README.md

 ```

-Below, I will try to cover a setup of a new physical hosts along with some
+Below, I will try to cover a setup of a new hypervisor hosts along with some
 guests machines.
 It should give the reader a quick overview of the usage of the
 script.